taykey/nose-docstring-modifier/README.rst

-This plugin enables you to modify docstring of tests based on their attributes, the project is available on `GitHub <https://github.com/taykey/nose-docstring>`_.
+This plugin enables you to modify docstring of tests based on their attributes.
 ==========
 Installing
 ==========